hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 **14\.
 How Can I Monitor Hazelcast**

-[Hazelcast Management Center](#management-center) is used to monitor and managethe nodes running Hazelcast.
+[Hazelcast Management Center](#management-center) is used to monitor and manage the nodes running Hazelcast.
 In addition to monitoring overall state of a cluster, data structures can be analyzed and browsed in detail, map configurations can be updated and thread dump from nodes can be taken.

 Moreover, JMX monitoring is also provided.
 Please see [Monitoring with JMX](#monitoring-with-jmx) section for details.